 It is of course impossible to do much credit to anyone’s life in just a few words, and particularly so to one as full and rich as Dave’s.

 Dave was a towering figure in the wilderness and conservation movement, with many notable contributions and achievements throughout his life.
-He was not just a rabble rouser – though that in itself was significant - but a serious intellect with a deep and sustained passion and discipline spanning decades.
+He was not just a rabble-rouser – though that in itself was significant - but a serious intellect with a deep and sustained passion and discipline spanning decades.
 He authored numerous works of consequence and helped to create a range of influential conservation organizations.
-I trust others more qualified will highlight the historic importance of his role and so will instead share some thoughts about Dave as a person.
+I trust others more qualified to highlight the historic importance of his role (read James Hickerson’s incredibly thorough and well-researched manuscript, “Origins of the New Mexico Wilderness Alliance,” here) and so will instead share some thoughts about Dave as a person.

-Instead, Dave was warm and welcoming to me beyond anything I had a right to expect or deserved.
+Instead, Dave was warm and welcoming to me beyond anything I had a right to expect or deserve.
 He was gracious and always willing to share his time.
 He was patient with my questions and my newness to “professional” conservation.
-I saw him extend this same kindness of spirit with countless others over the years.
+I saw him extend this same kindness of spirit to countless others over the years.

 Of course, over time, I learned he needed little prompting to regale those in earshot with stories, which more than occasionally started off “back in the 1970’s…”.
 I loved hearing all of them, recognizing even then how lucky we were to have this opportunity.